RTS2/rts2/scripts/rts2saf/sphinx/installation.rst

   cd ~/rts-2/src/sql
   ./rts2-configdb stars -t T0
   ./rts2-configdb stars -c C0
+  ./rts2-configdb stars -c andor # used only for unittest, see below

 The filters are stored in the Postgres DB table ``filters``.
 These entries are not strictly necessary but it is recommended to add them.